sandravizz/Global_inequality_Story/README.md

 ![alt text](<static/assets/Scrollytelling d3js and sevelte 2.png>)

+---

-Made with :green_heart: [Sandra](https://www.sandraviz.com) and [Patrick](https://www.linkedin.com/in/patrickwojda/)
+Made with :green_heart: by [Sandra](https://www.sandraviz.com) and [Patrick](https://www.linkedin.com/in/patrickwojda/).

+I am available for freelance data visualization work.
+Please [contact me](https://www.upwork.com/freelancers/~01385aaac85d3fbba5) in case you would like me to help you with my experience and expertise or [connect](https://www.linkedin.com/in/sandradataviz/) with me.

 #### Credits

+Our project is based on [starter template](https://github.com/the-pudding/svelte-starter) from the pudding.

 Thanks to [Simon Mulquin](https://github.com/SimonMulquin) for your support in the building the webpage especially with Svelte.

-Our project is based on [starter template](https://github.com/the-pudding/svelte-starter) from the pudding.